dynamiqs/dynamiqs/docs/tutorials/time-dependent-operators.md

 $$
 where $c_k$ are constant values, $\Omega_{[t_k, t_{k+1}[}$ is the rectangular window function defined by $\Omega_{[t_a, t_b[}(t) = 1$ if $t \in [t_a, t_b[$ and $\Omega_{[t_a, t_b[}(t) = 0$ otherwise, and $O_0$ is a constant operator.

-In dynamiqs, PWC operators are defined by three **array-like objects** (e.g. Python lists, NumPy and JAX arrays, QuTiP Qobjs):
+In dynamiqs, PWC operators are defined by three array-like objects:

 - `times`: the time points $(t_0, \ldots, t_N)$ defining the boundaries of the time intervals, of shape _(N+1,)_,
 - `values`: the constant values $(c_0, \ldots, c_{N-1})$ for each time interval, of shape _(..., N)_,